Philosophy of Science 101: Models of Explanation

 The sentences contained in Es must be true.

 This is a deductive (i.e., structure of deductive) nomological (i.e., contains laws) explanation.
 On the DN model, explanations are arguments as such.
 The DN model can also, therefore, explain laws by appealing to more general laws (Cartwright, 1979) (as this article will turn to later).
 Moreover, Hempel and Oppenheim (1948) assume that the DN model applies equally well to both scientific explanation and scientific prediction.
-Arguably, it wouldn’t matter whether the DN model is used to show how theories explain certain events or how theories predict results.
+Arguably, it would not matter whether the DN model is used to show how theories explain certain events or how theories predict results.
 If the event has already occurred, it can be explained by the antecedent conditions and the theoretical laws.
 If the event has not occurred, it can also be predicted by the antecedent conditions and the theoretical laws (Pitt, 1988).
 Whether applied to explanation or prediction—and before considering statistical laws and probabilities—it is first worth considering the types of problems that the DN model encounters.
 There are two kinds of difficulties here, namely those against sufficiency and those against necessity.
 The first kind is concerned with arguments that satisfy all requirements but nevertheless fail to be explanations.
 Such arguments show that these requirements are not sufficient.
 On the other hand, the second kind is concerned with explanations that are considered to be real but do not satisfy the above requirements.
 Thus, such explanations are not necessary.

 Against Sufficiency

 The first problem of this first kind of difficulty—against sufficiency—results from the asymmetry of explanation.
 Intuitively, an explanation is asymmetric (Hausman, 1998).
 That is, if A explains B, then B does not explain A. This, however, stands in contradiction to the DN model, which does not have the means to rule out spurious—symmetric—explanations.
 A famous example of this difficulty faced by the DN model comes from the flagpole problem (see figure 4).
 Given a flagpole standing vertically, and the sun shining brightly, a shadow will be cast by the flagpole.
 If one knows the height of the flagpole, and the position of the sun, then one can deduce the length of the shadow (Hausman, 1998).
 Imagine the sun has an elevation of 53.030 and the shadow is 9 feet long: one can compute that the flagpole is 12 feet tall.
 If someone asks why the shadow is 9 feet long, one can explain this by saying that the flagpole is 12 feet in height (Hausman, 1998).
 Likewise, if someone asks why the flagpole is 12 feet tall, one can compute the height of the flagpole from the length of the shadow and the position of the sun.
 The issue is that since it is generally a universal law that light travels in (roughly) a straight line, the angle of the sun and the height of the flagpole entails the length of the shadow.
 This, therefore, explains the length of the shadow.
 Yet, once the length of the shadow is shown, given the universal law and height of the flagpole are known, it then follows that one may explain the angle of the sun above the horizon (Hausman, 1998).
-However, the height of a flagpole and the length of a shadow obviously do not (and cannot) explain why the sun is at a certain angle, thus presenting a serious problem for the DN model (Woodward and Ross, 2021).
+However, the height of a flagpole and the length of a shadow obviously do not (and cannot) explain why the sun is at a certain angle, thus presenting a serious problem for the DN model (Woodward & Ross, 2021).

 Another problem against sufficiency faced by the DN model comes from common causes (Pearl, 2000) (see figure 5), which the DN model does not rule out.
-The so-called ‘barometer example’ provides yet another famous example of a problem for the DN model here.
+The so-called "barometer example" provides yet another famous example of a problem for the DN model here.
 Imagine there is a sharp drop in barometric pressure, resulting in the assurance that a storm is on the way (based on some kind of law that ties the two together).
 Indeed, one can predict the storm on the basis of barometric pressure.
 One does not want to claim that the storm is explained by the drop in barometric pressure, however, since both the storm and the drop in barometric pressure are caused by atmospheric conditions (Salmon, 2006).
 They have a common (i.e., the same) cause.
 Yet, as mentioned, the DN model does not rule this out.
 The laws given in the theory allow for predictions of all kinds.
 The problem is that those predictions are not the same thing as explanations: the storm does not explain the barometer reading, nor does the barometer reading explain the storm.
 Rather they are both explained by a third factor, the atmospheric conditions, which both cause and explain the two.
 The same issue around prediction versus explanation goes for the flagpole example too, for the shadow does not explain the height of the flagpole since it is instead the combination of the sun and the flagpole that causes the shadow (Hausman, 1998).
-Before moving on to the second kind of problem that the DN model encounters, it is worth noting that Hempel (1965) introduces the 'thesis of structural identity' to overcome the issues around prediction versus explanation.
+Before moving on to the second kind of problem that the DN model encounters, it is worth noting that Hempel (1965) introduces the "thesis of structural identity" to overcome the issues around prediction versus explanation.
 Hempel’s (1965) thesis supposes that (a) every adequate explanation is potentially a prediction, and (b) every adequate prediction is potentially an explanation.
 Hempel in fact defends (a) generally but acknowledges that (b) cannot be maintained in general (i.e., only in some cases).
-Overall, however, the ‘explanation and prediction’ problem against sufficiency remains and deserves attention elsewhere.
+Overall, however, the "explanation and prediction" problem against sufficiency remains and deserves attention elsewhere.

 Against Necessity